jiangts/paip-lisp/docs/chapter4.md

 On one level, this chapter is about GPS.
 But on another level, it is about the process of developing an AI computer program.
 We distinguish five stages in the development of a program.
-First is the problem description, which is a rough idea-usually written in English prose-of what we want to do.
+First is the problem description, which is a rough idea--usually written in English prose--of what we want to do.
-Second is the program speification, where we redescribe the problem in terms that are closer to a computable procedure.
+Second is the program specification, where we redescribe the problem in terms that are closer to a computable procedure.
 The third stage is the implementation of the program in a programming language such as Common Lisp, the fourth is testing, and the fifth is debugging and analysis.
 The boundaries between these stages are fluid, and the stages need not be completed in the order stated.
 Problems at any stage can lead to a change in the previous stage, or even to complete redesign or abandonment of the project.